davidseve/cloud-native-deployment-strategies/README.md

 oc apply -f gitops/application-cluster-config.yaml -n openshift-gitops
 ```

-Looking at the Argo CD dashboard, you would notice that three applications has been created.
+Looking at the Argo CD dashboard, you would notice that three applications has been created[^note].

 ![Argo CD - Applications](images/applications.png)
-[^note]:**pipelines-blue-green** will have status `Progressing` till we execute the first pipeline.

-You can also use words, to fit your writing style more closely[^note].

 [^note]:
-    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
-    This footnote also has been made with a different syntax using 4 spaces for new lines.
+     **pipelines-blue-green** will have status `Progressing` till we execute the first pipeline.

 You can click on the **blue-green-cluster-configuration** application to check the details of sync resources and their status on the cluster.